 - Northwest Association for Biomedical Research’s Teacher Center.
 Most of these curriculum covering biology, genetics, virology, stem cells, ethics and more are designed for high school, however there are some for middle school and upper elementary school.

 - Ted-Ed: What are stem cells?
 Video and curriculum produced by Craig A. Kohn in conjunction with the UW-Madison Stem Cell and Regenerative Medicine Center and the Wisconsin National Primate Research Center.
-See also A starring role for nonhuman primates in the stem cell story and Growing stem cells in the lab.
-(Stem cell culture techniques in a UW-Madison lab, general audience, 9 minutes.)
+See also A starring role for nonhuman primates in the stem cell story (article) and Growing stem cells in the lab.
+(Video of basic stem cell culture techniques in a UW-Madison lab, general audience, 9 minutes.)

 - Lab rat chat: A podcast to engage with the public about the necessity of humane and ethical animal research.